2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools

 The average amount in student loans that geology majors at UH take out while working on their Bachelor's Degree is $22,204.

-Binghamton University did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a bachelor’s degree.
-It came in at #18 on the list.
-Located in the midsize suburb of Vestal, Binghamton University is a public college with a fairly large student population.
+With a ranking of #18, Binghamton University did quite well on this year’s most popular schools for geological and earth sciences students working on their bachelor’s degree.
+Located in the medium-sized suburb of Vestal, Binghamton University is a public college with a fairly large student population.

 Of the 42 students majoring in geology at Binghamton University, 38% are male and 62% are female.

-Full Geological & Earth Sciences at Binghamton University Report
+Read full report on Geological & Earth Sciences at Binghamton University

-Louisiana State University and Agricultural & Mechanical College ranked #19 on this year’s Most Popular Geological & Earth Sciences Bachelor’s Degree Schools list.
+Louisiana State University and Agricultural & Mechanical College did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a bachelor’s degree.
+It came in at #19 on the list.
 Louisiana State University is a fairly large public school located in the medium-sized city of Baton Rouge.

 Of the 40 students majoring in geology at Louisiana State University, 28% are male and 73% are female.